-Each Note bears interest on its outstanding principal amount from (and including) the Original Issue Date (deeming, solely for this purpose, all Notes to have been issued on the Original Issue Date) at 3.375 per cent. per annum in accordance with the provisions of this Condition 4.
+Each Note bears interest on its outstanding principal amount from (and including) the Issue Date at 3.375 per cent. per annum in accordance with the provisions of this Condition 4.

 Subject to Condition 2(b) and Condition 5, interest shall be payable on the Notes annually in arrear on each Interest Payment Date.